Eliza McCardle Johnson: Legacy

 Johnson was one of the least active first ladies, playing little role in the political or social aspects of the White House.
 Her influence was that of an educator and adviser to her husband.
 She did not meaningfully change the position of first lady during her tenure.
 Historians generally describe Johnson as unassuming and unable to fulfill the role of first lady, but also as a capable intellectual partner for her husband.
 Though her husband's reputation declined considerably over the following century, Johnson's reputation as first lady remained largely unchanged.
 Johnson's personal papers have been lost, in large part due to the Civil War.
 Most primary documents associated with her are among her husband's papers.
 In the 1982 Siena College Research Institute poll of historians, Johnson was ranked as the 21st of 42 first ladies.

 Johnson returned to the practice common among 19th century first ladies in which she allowed a younger surrogate to perform much of her duties, reestablishing the practice after the highly public tenure of her predecessor Mary Todd Lincoln.
 She would be the last first lady to invoke illness in this fashion until Ida Saxton McKinley much later.
 Johnson may have avoided public attention specifically because of the intense criticism levied at her predecessor and the potential for similar criticism given her husband's controversial presidency.
 She may also have feared that she lacked the social talents required of a hostess.
 By the end of her tenure, she was described as "almost a myth" due to her limited public contact.

+She would be played by Ruth Hussey in the 1942 film Tennessee Johnson, a biopic of her husband.